niranjana1997/Library-Flask-API/README.md

 2. The virtual environment is activated by the command (macOS):
 >. venv/bin/activate
 3. To install Flask:<br/>
-   Flask is a framework used for building complex web applications.
-It is a middleware that is between the python application and the server.
 >pip install flask
 4. To install flask_sqlalchemy:
 >pip install flask_sqlalchemy